edwardtanoto/gdata/README.md

 ## Generate the images
 I used cv to generate the images and make it a video.

-## Check out the word_images_1yrwin_1dslide folder, video.avi will show all the data time to time.
+## You can download the files, and check out the word_images_1yrwin_1dslide folder, video.avi will show all the data time to time.